 Jeff has prosecuted and defended injunctive relief actions in state and federal courts throughout the United States.
 These matters involve claims of trade secret misappropriation, as well as breaches of non-compete agreements, non-solicit agreements, and confidentiality agreements.

-In addition to injunctive relief litigation, Jeff has particular expertise in employment disputes within the financial services industry.
+In addition to injunctive relief litigation, Jeff has substantial experience in the financial services industry where he regularly handles employment disputes on behalf of national clients.
 He has represented industry firms and financial advisors in over 100 FINRA arbitration actions.
 Jeff has arbitration experience with employment agreements, transition and retention loans, sunset/retirement agreements, teaming agreements, unfair competition, wrongful termination, constructive discharge, compensation issues, and Form U-5 defamation.

 Competitive Hire and Defection Counseling

 Jeff regularly counsels clients on employee recruitment and hiring.
 In this capacity, he evaluates potential legal risks associated with hiring employees from the competition and offers strategic guidance for minimizing legal risk while still advancing business interests and promoting corporate growth.

 Jeff also has extensive experience counseling clients on the loss of an employee to the competition and has handled hundreds of employee defections.
 He has worked with clients to investigate breaches of post-employment obligations and to develop and implement enforcement strategies.

 He has also investigated employees who are perceived flight risks and provides counsel on anticipatory strategies to minimize the impact of the expected resignation.
 Jeff is also experienced with forensic investigations to assess an employee’s removal of trade secret information through electronic means in preparation for departure.